How a hypothesis helps determine if you are successful

 Step 1: Make sure the hypothesis is relevant

 A hypothesis must contribute to the goals, and thus the KPIs, of your organisation.
-Whether testing your hypothesis leads to a positive or negative result, the subsequent insights will more than likely help your organisation further.
+The results from the hypothesis will often move the organisation forward, regardless of whether the hypothesis is confirmed or disconfirmed.
 Moreover, projects with relevant hypotheses are more likely to receive support from within the organisation than irrelevant hypotheses.

 Example: a webshop with a KPI 'conversion rate'